contextfree/winrt-rust/README.md

 Creating custom WinRT classes using inheritance is not yet supported, so it is currently not possible to create user interfaces using *XAML*.

 ## Prerequisites
-Using this crate requires at least Rust 1.20 and the MSVC toolchain (because there is a bug in one of MinGW's import libraries).
+Using this crate requires at least Rust 1.20.
 A compatibility mode that requires only Rust 1.15 can be enabled with the `lang-compat` Cargo feature.
 Additional nightly features (e.g. using specialization) can be enabled with the `nightly` Cargo feature.

 ## Design